Can a pill make you younger? Elysium’s Nobel-winning scientists say theirs can. Here’s a video and the story…

 Elysium says it’s got something that will do it.
 They call it Basis, about which they say:

-The second component is a new polyphenol compound, Pterostilbene, which like the NAD+ precursor, promotes metabolic health.
-The effects of both compounds have been scientifically validated in numerous laboratories.
+The second part is a new polyphenol compound, Pterostilbene, which like the NAD+ precursor, promotes metabolic health.
+The effects of both compounds have been scientifically validated in many laboratories. [/pullquote]

-You can get the ingredients found in Basis just about everywhere, and that’s why I thought I’d be able to show you how to do this at less expense than what Elysium charges for it.
+You can source the ingredients found in Basis outside of Elysium Health, and that’s why I thought I’d be able to show you how to do this at less cost than what Elysium charges for it.
 But, hats off to them, Basis costs the same for a month’s supply as compared to other high quality brands, and $10 less per month for a three-month subscription.

 A Nod to Dr. Sinclair